How Much Can I Claim For A Manual Handling Accident?

 - General Damages: those damages that may not be quantified in monetary terms, such as pain, anguish, and suffering sustained as a result of the injury.

-- Medical Expenses: claiming compensation for the amount spent (or likely to spend) to treat the injury now or in the future, possibly included private healthcare costs.
+- Medical Bills: claiming compensation for the amount spent (or likely to spend) to treat the injury now or in the future, possibly included private healthcare costs.

 - Travel Expenses: the amount lost due to travelling as a result of the injury, e.g. visits to a doctor’s office.